Back pain is one of the world’s biggest health problems and is something that most people will experience during some stage in their lives.

-Back Pain Statistics (Top Picks)
+Key Back Pain Statistics and Facts

 - 8 in 10 Americans will experience back pain in their lifetime.